vagnercds1/take-home-test/README.md

 For security, I developed a new JWT-based authentication service, designed to run in a separate container, enabling individual scalability and enhanced protection against login-related attacks.

+I wrote unit and integration tests for the most important features, but I didn't achieve full line coverage.
+My focus was to demonstrate how everything works.

 During development, I saw the need to review some Entity Framework Core concepts, Angular JS basic concepts and Docker-Compose.